petrikreus/comp-se-200-assignment/test_plan.md

 > - List the source code files you selected for your unit tests from the provided utility library.
 Use a prioritization
     method to validate your file selections.
 Remember your end-to-end scenarios.

+We identified multiple end-to-end scenarios from the application description.
+The scenarios described here are limited to four, since based on our evaluation, those cover the most important features of the application.
+Two of them are related to customer functionality and two to producer functionality.
+Following figures (Figure 1–4) present these scenarios in a form of sequence diagrams.

 **S1: Customer orders products**

 1. Customer logs in.